This site uses necessary cookies

 This study was published as Boliver, V. and Swift, A. Do comprehensive schools reduce social mobility?, in British Journal of Sociology, March 2011, and as Boliver, V. and Swift, A. Comprehensive schools and social mobility, in Renewal: A Journal of Social Democracy, 2011.

-The research has also been published in the media, including The Guardian, The Daily Mail and Thaindian News.
+The research has also been published in the media, including The Guardian and The Daily Mail.